Learn how to sign the Islamic call to prayer

 - Watch the video together and learn the signs.
 You might want to watch the whole video to start with, and then watch again, pausing after each phrase.

-- Once you’ve practiced, see what signs you can remember.
+- Once you’ve practiced, ask everyone which signs they can remember.

 Reflection